Manchester United should build around Marcus Rashford, says Andy Cole

 "Ole has gone in there and said to him 'we all know how good you are, just believe in yourself', and he's done that.

 "When Rashford first came into the team we all knew what he could do.
-He kind of went away from that a little but know he's back doing what he's good at."
+He kind of went away from that a little but now he's back doing what he's good at."

 Asked if Solskjaer should build teams around Rashford, Cole added: "He's a baby, of course you can.